mmollina/mappoly2/README.md

 # MAPpoly2

-MAPpoly2 is an R package that builds upon the successful foundation of MAPpoly, specifically tailored for genetic mapping in polyploids.
-It represents an advancement, especially in managing large datasets and in facilitating interactive applications.

-As an early-stage developmental version, MAPpoly2 has been designed to enhance user-friendliness and accessibility.
-This version has been developed for potential integration with R Shiny, aiming to offer a dynamic and user-intuitive interface for genetic mapping in polyploids.
+MAPpoly2 is an R package designed to build maps in interconnected full-sib autopolyploid families.
+It has been enhanced for user-friendliness and accessibility.
+This version, developed for potential integration with R Shiny, aims to provide a user-intuitive interface for genetic mapping in polyploids.
+It can handle ploidy levels of 2, 4, and 6, including any combination of these.

-One of the key improvements in MAPpoly2 is its enhanced performance, largely attributable to the implementation of computationally intensive codes primarily in C++.
-This allows for efficient handling of large datasets.
-Additionally, the package enables the construction of individual maps for each parent using a Hidden Markov Model (HMM), which significantly speed up the map construction process.
-These individual maps can be subsequently merged, and a joint map is recomputed to include any remaining markers.
+One of the key improvements in MAPpoly2 is its enhanced performance, largely due to the implementation of computationally intensive codes primarily in C++.
+This enables efficient handling of large datasets.
+Additionally, the package facilitates the construction of individual maps for each parent using a Hidden Markov Model (HMM), significantly speeding up the map construction process.
+These individual maps can then be merged, and a joint map is recomputed to include any remaining markers.

-Moreover, MAPpoly2 introduces a more streamlined mapping process.
-This improvement is particularly significant as it lays the groundwork for future integration with Shiny.

-## Main Functions:
-- `add_marker`: Add markers to a pre-mapped sequence
-- `augment_phased_map`: Augment a phased map with additional information
-- `drop_marker`: Remove markers from a sequence
-- `pairwise_phasing`: Perform pairwise phasing on sequences
-- `filter_data`, `filter_individuals`: Functions for data filtering
-- `genome_order`, `group`: Functions for ordering genome sequences and grouping
-- `make_sequence`, `mapping`: Create and map genetic sequences
-- `plot.mappoly2.data`, `plot_genome_vs_map`, `plot_map`: Visualization functions
-- `read_geno_csv`: Read genotype data from CSV
-- `rev_map`, `rf_filter`: Reverse mapping and filter recombination fractions
-- Other utility functions like `subset.mappoly2.data`, `plot_map_list`

 ## Installation: